LanguageisSimple/Python-Assignments/README.md

 - `README.md`: A description of the assignment and any specific instructions.
 - `assignment.py`: The main assignment file where the problem statement is provided.
 - `solution.py`: A sample solution for the assignment.
-- `test_assignment.py`: Test cases for validating the solution.

 ## Assignments